Need to talk? Call 1800 882 436.

 Are water births safe?

-• your baby might get an infection
+• you getting an infection

 Can I have a water birth in hospital?

 Hospitals that offer water births are equipped to deal with any problems that might arise during the birth.
-If there is a problem, your doctor or midwife needs to be able to remove you from the bath or pool safely and quickly.

 If you are considering using water during labour and/or birth, discuss this with your midwife or doctor ahead of time.